lccLuffy/Test/README.md

 ## Educations
 - 2014 - 2018
-  B.Eng. in University of Electronic Science and Technology of China
+  B.Eng. of University of Electronic Science and Technology of China
 - 2018 - Present
-  M. student in University of Chinese Academy of Sciences
+  Ph.D of University of Chinese Academy of Sciences

 ## Experience
 - 2017 - 2018